philip-long/philip-long.github.io/_posts/2020-3-20-dual_boot_windows10_ubuntu18_dell.md

 <h3> Partitioning windows </h3>
     <li> Save or print out your bitlocker key, this is very important, you will probably need to enter this at least once</li>

    1. Manage bitlocker

    2. Backup your recovery key

-   2. Print the recovery key , Save to a USB flash drive
+   3. Print the recovery key , Save to a USB flash drive

-   <li> In Control panel, search disk and go to “create and format hard disk partitions"< /li>
+   4. In Control panel, search disk and go to “create and format hard disk partitions"

-   <li> Right click the drive you want to shrink, and press shrink volume</li>
+   5. Right click the drive you want to shrink, and press shrink volume

-   <li> Assign at least 40gb to the free space.</li>
+   6. Assign at least 40gb to the free space.

 # Disable Secure boot